Shedaresthedevil Faces Six In Saturday's Hirsch Stakes Defence

 Can Shedaresthedevil Defend Her Clement L. Hirsch Stakes Crown?

-Last year’s winner – Shedaresthedevil – was a cosy 3 1/4 length winner of the race 12 months ago (watch it again below) and rewarded favorite backers that day after being sent off as the 13/10 market leader.
+Last year’s winner – Shedaresthedevil @ 8/5 with BetOnline – was a cosy 3 1/4 length winner of the race 12 months ago (watch it again below) and rewarded favorite backers that day after being sent off as the 13/10 market leader.

 The 2020 Kentucky Oaks winner has since had five more races – winning two – including last time out in the Grade Two Fleur de Lis Stakes at Churchill Downs last month.
 This Brad Cox-trained 5 year-old has now raced 20 times and won 50% of those outings.
 She’s amassed $2,729,458 in total career earnings too and has only finished out of the first three twice from those 20 starts.
 She’s a big player again in 2022!